Ingelheim/iamjusthereforthecomments/README.md

 # iamjusthereforthecomments.com
-## One post per day.
-100% user generated content
+## No content, just comments.
+One post per day.